-EuroClio is looking for teaching practices centred around global perspectives of national history and postcolonial history.
+EuroClio is looking for teaching practices centered around global perspectives of national history and postcolonial history.
 The practice collection is part of the project Critical History, led by the University of Tallinn in partnership with three other European universities.

 We are looking for practices that are low-cost and easy to replicate.
 Please contact Birgit Göbel (firstname.lastname@example.org) with a short description of your teaching practice and we will reach out to you to set up a brief interview.